Skip to navigation Skip to content

 2

-Note: customers who are at risk of suicide or self-harm must not be referred via the Social Work guided procedure.
+Note: customers who are at risk of suicide or self-harm must not be referred via the Social Work guided procedure, see Customers talking about suicide or self-harm.

-To transfer the referral to the social work team use the guided procedure, and:
+To transfer the referral to the social work team, use the guided procedure from Workspace:

-• Select Referral Reason - Payments and Integrity Social Worker
+• for Referral Reason, select Payments and Integrity Social Worker

-Staff should make sure the customers phone number is correct and tell the customer:
+For referrals, staff should make sure the customer's phone number is correct and tell the customer:

 • a social worker will contact them from a private number, and